Vince Young: 2006 season: Rookie season

-A week later, Young led another come-from-behind victory over the Indianapolis Colts who, prior to the game, held a 10–1 record.
-The late Rob Bironas iced the game with a 60-yard field goal.
+A week later, Young led another come-from-behind victory over the Indianapolis Colts who were 10–1, with Rob Bironas icing the game with a 60-yard field goal.
 The 14-point comeback marked the first time in NFL history that a rookie quarterback led two 14+ point comebacks in the same season.

-The following week marked Vince's first pro game in his hometown of Houston vs the Texans.
-Vince had extra motivation for this game, as he felt the Texans should have drafted him with the #1 pick 8 months earlier.
+The following week marked Young's first pro game in his hometown of Houston vs the Texans, who had notably chosen Williams over Young months prior.
 He led the Titans back from a 4th quarter deficit for the 3rd consecutive week, with the game eventually going into OT.
 On 3rd and 14, Young burst up the middle for a 39-yard game winning TD run.

-On Sunday, December 24, 2006, Vince Young led yet another come-from-behind victory over the Buffalo Bills who, along with the Titans, had a 7–7 record and were competing for an AFC wild card playoff spot.
-This time the comeback was from 9 points down after Rian Lindell kicked a 24-yard field goal at the end of the 3rd quarter to make the score 29–20 in favor of the Bills.
+On December 24, 2006, Young led yet another come-from-behind victory over the Buffalo Bills who, along with the Titans, had a 7–7 record and were competing for an AFC wild card playoff spot.
+This time the comeback was from nine points down after Rian Lindell kicked a 24-yard field goal at the end of the 3rd quarter to make the score 29–20 in favor of the Bills.
 Young then led the Titans on a 9-play, 62-yard drive that spanned 4:16 and ended with a 29-yard touchdown pass to Brandon Jones to make the score 27–29.
-After a three and out by the Buffalo Bills, Young again led his team on a 7:15, 14-play scoring drive that culminated in a 30-yard field goal by Rob Bironas, putting the Titans on top 30–29.
-Bironas' kick would prove to be the winning points.
+After a three and out by the Bills, Young again led his team on a 7:15, 14-play scoring drive that culminated in a 30-yard field goal by Rob Bironas, putting the Titans on top in a 30–29 victory.
 Young ended the day going 13-of-20 for 183 yards, two touchdowns, and no interceptions, with a rating of 127.7.
-He also rushed 8 times for 61 yards and 1 touchdown.
+He also rushed eight times for 61 yards and one touchdown.

 Young held the then NFL record for rushing yards by a rookie quarterback with 552, breaking the old record of 408 yards set by Bobby Douglass in 1969.
-It has since been broken by quarterbacks Cam Newton and Robert Griffin III in 2011 and 2012 respectively.
+It has since been broken by quarterbacks Cam Newton, Robert Griffin III and Jayden Daniels in 2011, 2012 and 2024 respectively.
 He won the Associated Press NFL Offensive Rookie of The Year honors at the conclusion of the 2006 NFL campaign, becoming only the third quarterback to win the award, along with Dennis Shaw and Ben Roethlisberger.